Hans-Vader/squadjs-claim-plugin/README.md

 # squadjs-claim-plugin

-SquadJS plugin to track, display, and compare created squads on a Squad game server.
+SquadJS plugin to track, display, and compare created custom squads on a Squad game server.

 This can be useful for in-game administrators to check vehicle claims when vehicle claim rules are enabled on the server.

 ## User Commands

-The squad list is sorted by squad creation time, with the oldest squads displayed first.
+The squad list is always sorted by squad creation time, with the oldest squads displayed first.

 ### `!claim help`
 Shows a short overview of all available `!claim` options.